CHCTW/DirectX12-Framework-/README.md

 OmniDirection Shadow Map : use cube mapping to demostrate the shadow for point light

 ### 3. Direcx12 Framework : This project is included by all the Unitests and Graphics Techniques.
 It is the core of this framework.
 It only generate lib file.
 ### 3. Graphics Utility : This project is included by part Unitests and Graphics Techniques.
-It contains some helper structer like spot light, Transform, Camear....
+It contains some helper structer like spot light, Transform, Camera....
 It only generate lib file.